google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

   chunks that are most relevant to user questions.
 - **Add context to a user question**: Add chunks returned from a semantic search as [context][prompt-structure] to a prompt.
-- **Fact-check responses**: This [experimental feature][fact-check-section] composes a follow-up prompt and asks the language model to “fact-check” its own previous response.
 - **Generate related questions**: In addition to answering a question, Docs Agent can [suggest related questions][related-questions-section] based on the context of the question.